 The approval is subject to a number of conditions (Conditions of Approval) that outline project control measures that must be undertaken to mitigate potential impacts on the environment and community.
 These Conditions of Approval, EIS and Submissions Report can all be viewed on the environment page.

-Community consultation and keeping the community informed of project progress remains a key priority.
 For information on upcoming construction work and community engagement activities, visit our current works page.

 Northern Sydney Freight Corridor Fact Sheet

 The NSFC program delivers significant economic, environmental and train passenger benefits.
 A fact sheet has been prepared outlining these benefits.

 The documents on this page do not comply with WCAG 2.0 accessibility requirements.
 If you are having trouble accessing information, please contact email@example.com.